Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 This Halloween a few towns and cities are doing a Halloween walking tour.
 Characters and props will provide a spooky atmosphere for these walking tours as you uncover ghostly tales and spooky happenings of times gone by in the city.
 Here are the ones taking place.

-- Donaghadee Halloween Walking Tour – Visit this link for details.
+- Donaghadee Halloween Walking Tour – No information regarding this event but find ideas for more events here.

 Other pumpkin patch venues across Northern Ireland Ireland